jeffjryan/bash_profile/README.md

 For Linux curl https://raw.githubusercontent.com/jeffjryan/bash_profile/master/linux.txt > .bashrc

-This will replace your existing .bash_profile file with the one from this repo.
+This will replace your existing .bashrc file with the one from this repo.